mekkablue/ShowInterpolations/README.md

 ### Custom Parameter

-To only view specific interpolations, add this custom parameter to the instance(s) you want to preview in *File > Font Info > Instances:*
+To only view specific interpolations, add this custom parameter to the instance(s) you want to preview in *File > Font Info > Exports:*

-    Property: ShowInterpolation
+    Property: ShowStyles
     Value: -
     Value: .1;.8;.2
     Value: 1;0.5;0;0.1